Check for Liens on Property Canada: The 5-Minute Search That Saves $50,000+

 Result: You find $50,000 extra debt after closing.

-Here's the real secret for how to check for liens on property: provincial land title systems have update lag times.
+Here's the real secret: provincial land title systems have update lag times.
 This means current liens may not appear in searches done more than 48 hours before closing.

 ONTARIO: